sagemath/trac_to_gh/Issue 1176.md

 # Issue 1176: [with patch] \em -> \emph in documentation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1176

 Original creator: zimmerma